 The 32b Guard Protection Information is shown in Figure 116 and is contained in the metadata associated with each logical block.
-The 32b Guard Protection Information shall only be available to namespaces that have an LBA size (refer to the LBADS field in Figure 98) greater than or equal to 4 KiB.
+The 32b Guard Protection Information shall only be available to namespaces that have a logical block size (refer to the LBADS field in Figure 98) greater than or equal to 4 KiB.